 A cross-sectional study by Diaz-Morales and Escribano (2015) examined the relationships between chronotype and mood in a sample of high school students and found that evening-oriented students showed worse mood compared to other chronotypes.
-In a comprehensive review, Adan et al. (2012) also reported a few cross-sectional studies that linked morningness with greater SWB.
-The association between low psychological wellbeing, i.e., depressed mood, and later chronotypes has been explained by social jetlag (Wittmann et al., 2006).
+In a comprehensive review, Adan et al. (2012) also reported a few crosssectional studies that linked morningness with greater SWB.
+The association between low psychological well-being, that is, depressed mood, and later chronotypes has been explained by social jetlag (Wittmann et al., 2006).
 To our knowledge, there are no experience sampling studies that have investigated the relationship between social jetlag and SWB.

-We hypothesized that greater daily social jetlag is related to worse SWB on the next day (Hypothesis 3).
+Hypothesis 3: We hypothesized that greater daily social jetlag is related to worse SWB on the next day.